Open-Risk-Academy/Academy-Course-SFI32064/README.md

 # Academy-Course-SFI32064

-This repository contains supporting material for the [Open Risk Academy course](https://www.openriskacademy.com/course/view.php?id=64): "An introduction to Environmentally Extended Input-Output Economic Models using Python (the pymrio package)"
+This repository contains supporting material for the [Open Risk Academy course](https://www.openriskacademy.com/course/view.php?id=64): "An introduction to Environmentally Extended Input-Output Economic Models using Python (the pymrio package)".
+Discuss the course at the [Open Risk Commons](https://www.openriskcommons.org/t/academy-course-introduction-to-input-output-models-using-python/96)

 ![US-IO](US-IO.png)